MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 ------
 Replay Mod is _A Minecraft Mod to record, relive and share your experience._ You can see more at https://www.replaymod.com/

-MCC support recording and saving your game to a file which can be used by Replay Mod.
+MCC supports recording and saving your game to a file which can be used by Replay Mod.
 You can simply enable ReplayMod in the `.ini` setting to use this feature.
 The only limitation is the client player (you) will not be shown in the replay.
-Please be reminded that you MUST exit MCC with `/quit` command or use `/replay stop` command before closing MCC.
-Your replay will be lost if you force-closed MCC (i.e. Ctrl+C).
+Please be reminded that you MUST exit MCC with `/quit` command or use `/replay stop` command before closing MCC as your replay will become corrupt if you force-close MCC with CTRL+C or the [X] button.

 Using the Alerts bot
 ------

 Write in alerts.txt the words you want the console to beep/alert you on.
 Write in alerts-exclude.txt the words you want NOT to be alerted on.
-For example write Yourname in alerts and <Yourname> in alerts-exclude.txt
+For example write Yourname in alerts and <Yourname\> in alerts-exclude.txt to avoid alerts when you are talking.

 Using the AutoRelog bot
 ------

 Write in kickmessages.txt some words, such as "Restarting" for example.
 If the kick message contains one of them, you will automatically be re-connected.

-A kick message "Connection has been lost." is generated by the console itself when connection is lost.
+- A kick message `Connection has been lost.` is generated by the console itself when connection is lost.
-A kick message "Login failed." is generated the same way when it failed to login to the server.
+- A kick message `Login failed.` is generated the same way when it failed to login to the server.
-A kick message "Failed to ping this IP." is generated when it failed to ping the server.
+- A kick message `Failed to ping this IP.` is generated when it failed to ping the server.

 You can use them for reconnecting when connection is lost or the login failed.
-If you want to always reconnect, set ignorekickmessage=true in MinecraftClient.ini.
+If you want to always reconnect, set `ignorekickmessage=true` in `MinecraftClient.ini`.
 Use at own risk!

 Using the Script Scheduler
 ------

 The script scheduler allows you to perform scripts on various events.
 Simply enable the ScriptScheduler bot and specify a tasks file in your INI file.
-Please read sample-tasks.ini for learning how to make your own task file.
+Please read `sample-tasks.ini` for learning how to make your own task file.

 Using the hangman game
 ------

-Use "/tell <bot username> start" to start the game.
+Use `/tell <bot username> start` to start the game.
 Don't forget to add your username in botowners INI setting if you want it to obey.
 Edit the provided configuration files to customize the words and the bot owners.
 If it doesn't respond to bot owners, read the "Detecting chat messages" section.